syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Worksheet-Rows-and-Columns-Manipulation.md

 In addition, cells can be deleted by shifting other cells in a row or column towards up/left by one step.
 This can be done by using the [Clear](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IRange.html#Syncfusion_XlsIO_IRange_Clear) method as shown in the following code.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Format%20rows%20and%20columns/Move%20Rows%20and%20Columns/.NET/Move%20Rows%20and%20Columns/Move%20Rows%20and%20Columns/Program.cs , 180" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink="https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Format%20rows%20and%20columns/Move%20Rows%20and%20Columns/.NET/Move%20Rows%20and%20Columns/Move%20Rows%20and%20Columns/Program.cs,180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;